yhqianUMD/Tetra_Spark/Tetra_Spark_implementation/README.md

 ## Encoding a mesh as two DataFrames

-The input file in the .ts format is converted to two DataFrames using the Save_sorting_pts.ipynb program.
+The input file in the .ts format is converted to two DataFrames using the Convert_TS_DataFrames.ipynb program.
 * Inputs:
   - a .ts file, e.g., brain.ts
 * Outputs: